 - Create engagement

-Can you also measure whether you are going in the right direction?
+Are you going in the right direction?
 Is your strategy working?
 What else do you need to work on?
-Are you taking into account all the relevant channels?
+Take a look at our other article to see if you’re taking into account all the relevant channels.